US191/CTD-SeaBird-Pressure-Stability/README.md

 Create the file java.opts under /usr/local/MATLAB/R2017b/bin/glnxa64

-with the following line following the 'ls /dev/tty*' command.
+with the following line :
 ```bash
   -Dgnu.io.rxtx.SerialPorts=/dev/ttyS4:/dev/ttyUSB0
 ```
+Use the 'ls /dev/tty*' command to discover the new serail port.

 Add the user to dialer group and change /dev/ttyUSB0 permission to 777